opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        # This must be Jumpserver.
        role: Jumpserver

-       # This is the install IP of a node which has ipmitool installed.
+       # This is the instance IP of a node which has ipmitool installed.
        ip: xx.xx.xx.xx

-       # User name of this node.
-This user must have sudo privileges.
+       # User name of the user of this node.
+This user **must** have sudo privileges.
        user: root

        # Password of the user.